Languages of India: Bengali

-Native to the Bengal region, comprising the nation of Bangladesh and the states of West Bengal, Tripura and Barak Valley region of Assam.
-Bengali (also spelt as Bangla: বাংলা) is the sixth most spoken language in the world.
-After the partition of India (1947), refugees from East Pakistan were settled in Tripura, and Jharkhand and the union territory of Andaman and Nicobar Islands.
+Bengali (বাংলা) also spelt as Bangla, is the sixth most spoken language in the world.
+Native to the Bengal region, comprising the nation of Bangladesh and the states of West Bengal, Tripura, Jharkhand and Barak Valley region of Assam.
+After the partition of India (1947), refugees from East Pakistan were settled in Tripura, West Bengal, Meghalaya, Uttar Pradesh, Chhattisgarh, Madhya Pradesh, and the union territory of Andaman and Nicobar Islands.
 There is also a large number of Bengali-speaking people in Maharashtra and Gujarat where they work as artisans in jewellery industries.
 Bengali developed from Abahattha, a derivative of Apabhramsha, itself derived from Magadhi Prakrit.
 The modern Bengali vocabulary contains the vocabulary base from Magadhi Prakrit and Pali, also borrowings from Sanskrit and other major borrowings from Persian, Arabic, Austroasiatic languages and other languages in contact with.

 Like most Indian languages, Bengali has a number of dialects.
 It exhibits diglossia, with the literary and standard form differing greatly from the colloquial speech of the regions that identify with the language.
 Bengali language has developed a rich cultural base spanning art, music, literature, and religion.
 Bengali has some of the oldest literature of all modern Indo-Aryan languages, dating from about 7th to 12th century ('Charyapada' Buddhist songs).
 There have been many movements in defence of this language and in 1999 UNESCO declared 21 Feb as the International Mother Language Day in commemoration of the Bengali language movement in 1952.